myquay/michael-mckenna.com/blog/content/post/2014/dependency-injection-for-asp-net-web-api-action-filters-in-3-easy-steps.md

         }
     }

 But now there's a problem, Web API no longer knows how to instantiate the ActionFilter as Web API knows nothing about ISomeRepository.
-We will fix this by modifying the default ActionDescriptorFilterProvider.
+We will fix this by modifying the default `ActionDescriptorFilterProvider`.

 ### 2) A unity aware ActionDescriptorFilterProvider

 The IFilterProvider is where the magic happens, it provides an interface for finding filters.

 We could implement IFilterProvider from scratch but we're not going to.
-In our implementation we're just going to create a new instance of the default filter provider (ActionDescriptorFilterProvider) and use its 'GetFilters' method to do most of the work.
+In our implementation we're just going to create a new instance of the default filter provider (`ActionDescriptorFilterProvider`) and use its 'GetFilters' method to do most of the work.
 We just need to step in at the last moment and inject the dependencies.

     public class UnityFilterProvider : IFilterProvider
     {